codappix/search_core/Documentation/readme.rst

 Current state
 -------------

 This is still a very early beta version.
-More information can be taken from Github at `current issues`_.
+More information can be taken from GitHub at `current issues`_.

 We are also focusing on Code Quality and Testing through `travis ci`_, ``phpcs``, ``phpunit`` and